toby/onair/README.md

 ## Server Mode

-Running `onair` with no commands outputs each new track to standard out.
-If the `-s` flag is supplied, `onair` will output a blank new line when there is a stop in playback.
+Running `onair` with no commands prints each new track to standard out.
+If the `-s` flag is supplied, `onair` will output a blank newline when there is a stop in playback.
 This can be useful if you want to track your listening sessions or for updating a UI to clear now playing information.